modxorg/Docs/en/extending-modx/xpdo/custom-models/validation/index.md

 ## What is Object Validation in xPDO?

-Object validation is done through xPDOValidator, xPDO's validation class.
-It's automatically accessible from any xPDOObject, via the getValidator method.
+Object validation is done through `xPDOValidator`, xPDO's validation class.
+It's automatically accessible from any `xPDOObject`, via the `getValidator` method.

 ## How is it Done?